svdgraaf/doorman/readme.md

 Setup
 -----
+Quite a few steps, needs cleanup, most of it can be automated.

 - Create a bucket, remember the name, make sure that your deeplens user can write to this bucket.
 - Create a Rekognition collection (and note the collecition id)